alreadyhaveanacount-II/shellcode-windows-lab/README.md

-# shellcode-windows-lab
-A collection of x64 Assembly snippets focused on Position-Independent Code (PIC) and Windows Internals.
-Manual PEB/EAT traversal and dynamic API resolution without external dependencies
+This repository is a personal collection of Position-Independent Code (PIC) snippets written in x64 Assembly (NASM).
+The goal is to explore Windows Internals by interacting directly with system structures in memory, bypassing the standard Import Address Table (IAT).